Jvde2019/MQTT_ESP28662Raspi/README.md

 # MQTT_ESP28662Raspi
-Some exercises to learn MQTT
+Some exercises to learn how devices communicate with MQTT